iamWebLuk/Chat_App/README.md

 npm i mongoose
 ```

-To get RabbitMQ there are multiple ways depence on your system.
+To get RabbitMQ there are multiple ways dependent on your system.

 [Windows](https://www.rabbitmq.com/install-windows.html) \
 [Mac (Homebrew)](https://www.rabbitmq.com/install-homebrew.html) \
 [Linux](https://www.rabbitmq.com/install-debian.html)

 For Windows, I can recommend this video.
-It's  short and is on point. \
+It's  short and on point. \
 [Windows Youtube](https://www.youtube.com/watch?v=V9DWKbalbWQ)

 To see if RabbitMQ is installed and running go to ```http://localhost:15672``` and ist should open a RabbitMQ Page.

-As last step ```create a folder called config and in this folder put the config file```, you've got.
+As last step ```create a folder called config and in this folder put the config file```

 When everything is correctly installed you are now ready to start the project.